vincere-io/vincere-identity/README.md

 ```
 * ### Token to use APIs v2 ###

 After obtaining tokens you can make REST calls that get data or perform CRUD operations on Vincere data.
-The request has to pass in token: id_token as header param.
+The request has to pass in id-token: id_token as header param.
 Example is below:

 > https://<YOUR_VINCERE_DOMAIN>/api/v2/candidate/1234
-> Header: id_token: id_token
+> Header: id-token: id_token

 For more information about OAuth2, please refer to https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2